grafana/beyla/docs/sources/network/config.md

 |----------------------|------------------------------------|----------|---------|
 | `exclude_interfaces` | `BEYLA_NETWORK_EXCLUDE_INTERFACES` | []string | `lo`    |

-Contains the interface names that will be excluded from network flow tracing.
+Contains the interface names to be excluded from network flow tracing.
 Default:
-`lo` (loopback).
-If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.
+`lo` (loop-back).
+If an entry is enclosed by slashes (e.g. `/br-/`), it is matched as a regular expression, otherwise it is matched as a case-sensitive string.

 If you set this property via environment variable, each entry must be separated by a comma.
 For example: